Review: Love’im or hate’im, Michael Moore remembers Flint in rambunctious Broadway debut

 A sobering account of the Flint water crisis came near the end of his show which literally had the audience asking why Governor Snyder is still in power.

-Keith Olberman made a surprise appearance on stage and promptly updated Moore and the audience about news that happened while we were all in the theater, and there was a hilarious game show segment involving members of the audience.
+Keith Olbermann made a surprise appearance on stage and promptly updated Moore and the audience about news that happened while we were all in the theater, and there was a hilarious game show segment involving members of the audience.

-Michael ended the show with a routine that surprised everyone, including himself I do believe!
-Granted the show was aimed at those opposed to the current president as is Michael Moore, and there most likely were not any Trump supporters in the audience, so one can say he was really just preaching to the choir, but the underlying current of the show was that one person can make a difference.
+Michael ended the show with a routine that surprised everyone, including himself, I do believe!
+Granted the show was aimed at those opposed to the current president, as is Michael Moore, and there most likely were not any Trump supporters in the audience, so one can say he was really just preaching to the choir, but the underlying current of the show was that one person can make a difference.
 One doesn’t have to be as loud as Moore, one just has to take a stand when it is necessary to do so.

 We both enjoyed the show, were glad that we made the trip to New York, and highly recommend it if you have the chance to see it.